When buying a car, never tell the salesperson your budget

 Special programs for subprime or challenged credit

 Some dealerships have specialized finance departments that work with buyers who have less-than-perfect credit.
-They may have access to lenders who specialize in subprime lending and can offer financing when traditional banks might decline the application.
+They may have access to lenders who specialize in subprime lending.
+They can offer financing when traditional banks might decline the application.

 Manufacturer’s Captive Finance Companies